Everything You Need to Know to Run Local AI Models: Complete Beginner's Guide 2025

 - Cost: $800-2000 GPU investment, then free unlimited use

-Setting up local AI seemed terrifying at first.
+Setting up to run local AI seemed terrifying at first.
 I'm not gonna lie, I spent two hours just trying to understand what VRAM even meant.
 But once I actually sat down and did it?
 Took me one afternoon, and suddenly I had unlimited generations, no monthly bills, and everything running on my own machine.
-Should've done it months earlier and saved myself like $500 in subscription fees.
+Should've learned to run local AI months earlier and saved myself like $500 in subscription fees.

 The technical jargon makes it sound way harder than it actually is.
-If you can install a game on your PC, you can set up local AI.
+If you can install a game on your PC, you can run local AI models.

 - Complete hardware requirements and budget recommendations